- Challenges on the way to personalization in financial services

 Machine Learning as a whole can drive personalization for any client, be it high rollers or low-value customers.
 This way, intelligent algorithms can identify hidden and subtle spending tendencies and suggest a bespoke solution or contextualized customer experiences for all customers.

-Also, both ML and AI can amplify data analytics models and provide banks and credit unions with competitive differentiation.
+Also, both ML and AI can amplify advanced data analytics models and provide banks and credit unions with competitive differentiation.
 For example, if some percentage of existing customers with X amount of annual income tend to spend money on traveling rather than on deposits, ML models will discover this link.
 It means that banks can serve tailored cashback offers on hotels and such to this group of clients.

 Build lookalike audiences with ML